belloabdoul/Europa/README.md

-Europa is a desktop application built with the frameworks angular and electron and the components libraries material UI and the Ionic on the frontend; and .NET on the backend to find duplicates file with a cryptographic hash (Blake3) and similar images with perceptual hashes (DCT based hash and difference hash).
+Europa is a desktop application built with the frameworks angular and electron and the components libraries material UI and the Ionic on the frontend; and .NET on the backend to find duplicates file with a cryptographic hash (Blake3) and similar images with perceptual hashes (DCT based hash, difference hash and block mean hash).

 ## Built with

 - C# / .NET on the backend
 - Angular, TypeScript, Electron frameworks on the frontend
 - Material UI / Ionic as components libraries
-- Redis as a vector database
+- Qdrant as a vector database
 - The Blake3 cryptographic algorithm for duplicate files
 - MagicScaler, NetVips and libRaw for reading images

 ## Requirements

-- Docker with docker compose installed
+- Qdrant database which you can download [here](https://github.com/qdrant/qdrant/releases)
 - .NET 9 SDK (including .NET runtime)
 - npm